Mesothelioma Lawsuit Settlements Taxability

 A mesothelioma lawyer can help determine what other financial awards may be subject to taxes in each case.

 Download our free Questions to Ask Your Mesothelioma Lawyer checklist to get the answers you need when meeting with an attorney to discuss your legal options.

 There are several parts of mesothelioma settlement compensation that are usually not taxable.

 - Emotional distress

 - Wrongful death damages

-Medical expenses may include:
+Medical expenses to treat mesothelioma may include:

 - Doctor visits